Among the nine Oklahoma offices currently

-Bob Anthony is currently the longest serving utility commissioner in the United States and has served six times as chairman of the Oklahoma Corporation Commission.
+Bob Anthony has served six times as chairman of the Oklahoma Corporation Commission.
 He is a member of the board of directors for the National Association of Regulatory Utility Commissioners and past chairman of the National Regulatory Research Institute.
+He is currently the longest serving utility commissioner in the United States.

-Anthony is a member of the National Petroleum Council, having been appointed four times by the United States Secretary of Energy.
-He is past president of the Mid-America Regulatory Conference, a member and past president of the Economic Club of Oklahoma, and a delegate to the worldwide General Conference of the United Methodist Church.
+Anthony is a member of the National Petroleum Council, having been appointed five times by the United States Secretary of Energy.
+He is past president of the Mid-America Regulatory Conference, a member and past president of the Economic Club of Oklahoma, and for eight years, was a delegate to the worldwide General Conference of the United Methodist Church.

 Anthony holds a BS from the Wharton School of Finance at the University of Pennsylvania; a Master of Science from the London School of Economics; a Master of Arts from Yale University; and a Master of Public Administration from Harvard University.
 He rose to the rank of captain in the U.S. Army Reserve.
-In 1972 he served as staff economist for the U. S. House on Interior and Insular Affairs Committee (now called the Natural Resources Committee).
-From 1979 to 1980 Anthony served on the Oklahoma City Council as Ward 2 Councilman and as vice mayor.
+In 1972, he served as staff economist for the Committee on Interior and Insular Affairs of the U. S. House of Representatives (now called the Natural Resources Committee).
+From 1979 to 1980, Anthony served on the Oklahoma City Council as Ward 2 Councilman as vice mayor.
 In 1980, at age thirty-two, Anthony became president of C.R.
 Anthony Company retail stores, then the largest privately-owned firm headquartered in Oklahoma.
-During his seven-year term as president, annual sales for the retail chain increased from $256 to $411 million, with payroll, employment, and dollar profits reaching all-time record levels.
-In 1988 he was chairman of the Trust Committee of Oklahoma’s largest bank trust department
+During his seven-year term as president, annual sales for the retail chain increased from $256 million to $411 million, with payroll, employment, and dollar profits reaching all-time record levels.
+In 1988 he was chairman of the Trust Committee of Oklahoma’s largest bank trust department.

-In 1995 the Federal Bureau of Investigation honored Anthony with its highest award given to a citizen who “at great personal sacrifice, has unselfishly served his community and the nation.”
-Among other recognitions, the American Association of Retired Persons of Oklahoma presented Anthony with an award “in appreciation of his tireless efforts on behalf of Oklahoma consumers.”
+In 1995, the Federal Bureau of Investigation honored Anthony with its highest award given to a citizen who “at great personal sacrifice, has unselfishly served his community and the nation.”
+Among other recognitions, the AARP of Oklahoma presented Anthony with an award “in appreciation of his tireless efforts on behalf of Oklahoma consumers.”